Pietot/Lapyrinth/README.md

 - Download the benchmark file <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/benchmark_generation_algorithm.py">here</a> and put it in the same folder as <a href="https://github.com/Pietot/Maze-Maker-Solver/blob/main/maze.py">maze.py</a>

 - Edit the benchmark file for your needs:<br>
-  line 216/218 and 273/275 change the max size of the maze like you want and adapt the step in the for loop.
+  line 355/455 change the max size of the maze and line 357/457 adapt the step in the for loop.

 - Run the script